Current Advice on Parasite Control:

 - Top off with flotation solution to form a slightly positive meniscus, add coverslip, and centrifuge for 5 minutes at 1500 to 2000 rpm.

 - If desired, a Lugol’s iodine stain may be added to aid identification at 40x.

-- Currently, the SNAP® Giardia is the only commercially available Giardia ELISA assay approved for patient-side testing of giardiasis in dogs and cats [U.S. Vet License No. 313.].
-Many laboratories use various ELISA plate assays that have been internally validated for the detection of giardiasis in dogs and cats.
+- Giardia ELISA assays are approved and commercially available for patient-side testing in dogs and cats.
+Many diagnostic laboratories also use various ELISA microtiter well assays that have been internally validated for the detection of giardiasis in dogs and cats.